 Source: inter alia

 With TurboScout, a meta-search interface, you can type in your search terms once and then search in multiple search engines or use the same interface to search blogs, images, or reference sources.
 It has a clean interface and is easy to use.
 Source: inter alia

 Some Congressmen are jumping on the blogging bandwagon, including Vermont’s Sen. Leahy.

 In volume 24, number 2, of the LLNE News, Michelle Pierce introduced you to FURL, a social bookmarking tool.
 Mary Ellen Bates has more on this tool including some interesting ideas on how she uses FURL.

-If you are interested in submitting an article for the next LLNE Newsletter, please contact Susan Vaughn at email@example.com, or Sharon Persons at firstname.lastname@example.org.
+If you have member news or would like to contribute an article to the next edition of the LLNE News, please contact email@example.com or firstname.lastname@example.org.
 The deadline for submissions is March 25, 2005.

 The Rhode Island Secretary of State has launched RSSonate which will use RSS to give individuals and agencies easy access to constantly updated data.
 See the recent press release.

 (For an example, see its Public Information Division’s page on Open Meetings: Upcoming Meetings As Filed with the Office of the Secretary of State.
 Notice the orange RSS button!)